Our verdict

 The Continental outsole clings like claws

 Like other Adidas running shoes with Continental rubber, the Adidas Adistar's traction is best-in-class.
-Commenters say that on icy steps, they feel confident.
-It's nearly perfect.
+It can even handle icy steps!

 After 30 miles of wear test, there's barely any dent on the shoe's Continental outsole.